lupidan/apple-signin-unity/README.md

 - Customizable serialization (uses Unity default serialization, but you can add your own implementation)

 ## Installation

+> Current stable version is v1.0.0

 ### Option 1: Unity Package manager

 Available starting from Unity 2018.3.

-Just add this line to the `Packages/manifest.json` file of your Unity Project.
-It will make the v1.0.0 of the plugin available to use in your code to the latest master.
+Just add this line to the `Packages/manifest.json` file of your Unity Project:

 ```json
 "dependencies": {
     "com.lupidan.apple-signin-unity": "https://github.com/lupidan/apple-signin-unity.git#v1.0.0",